ibm-cloud-docs/discovery/data-crawler-qs.md

 ## Results
 {: #dc-results}

-You have now successfully queried documents in an environment and collection you created.
-Now you can begin customizing by adding more documents to the collection.
+You successfully queried documents in an environment by using the collection you created.
+Now, you can begin customizing by adding more documents to the collection.